BattSense

 • We reduce the inconveniences.

 As time goes by “standard” solutions and technolgies will emerge in fuel cell stack integration.
 We will investigate these trends and continuously look for including maximum functionality in the CVM with minimum increase in hardware cost.
-This will make CellSense a “standard” component even in times where individual cells are all supposed to be identical.
+This will make BattSense a “standard” component even in times where individual cells are all supposed to be identical.

-Learn more: www.cellsense.eu
+Learn more: https://battsense.eu/en

 What it is